The biggest problem a project manager (PM) needs to solve is the inconsistent nature of task management within a team.

 9 Steps to Managing Projects with Google Suite

-It’s time to begin learning the simple steps every project manager should know when using Google Suite.
-You may eliminate any step you don’t feel you need in your project management workflow, however these are the most common.
+Let’s talk about the simple steps every project manager should know when using Google Suite.
+Feel free to get rid of any step you don’t need, however, these are the most common.

 #1 – Sign up for Google Suite